-V. List of Countries Eligible for Funding
+IV.
+List of Countries Eligible for Funding

-Legal entities established in the following PRIMA Participating States3 will, in general, be eligible to receive funding through PRIMA grants:
+Legal entities established in the following countries and territories are eligible to receive funding through PRIMA grants:

 The following Member States (MS) of the European Union (EU): Croatia, Cyprus, France, Germany, Greece, Italy, Luxembourg, Malta, Portugal, Spain, Slovenia.
-It includes the Overseas Countries and Territories (OCT) linked to these Member States4:
+It includes the Overseas Countries and Territories (OCT) linked to these Member States3: